xlwings/xlwings-server/docs/lite_development.md

 ## Configuration

 xlwings Lite reads the configuration from `app/lite/.env`.
-This file is automatically updated from `app/.env` whenever you kill/restart the server via `python run.py`.
+This file is automatically updated from `.env` whenever you kill/restart the server via `python run.py`.

 To remain lightweight, xlwings Lite doesn't use `pydantic-settings` but only depends on `python-dotenv`, see `app/lite/config.py`.